CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus1.md

 ---
-title: "Bonus Lab 1: Big Data Cloud &nbsp;&nbsp;"
+title: "Bonus Lab 1: Cloudy with a chance of YARN calls &nbsp;&nbsp;"
 ---

 {{ "# " ~ page.meta.title ~ " #" }}